The Evans Family

 ALFRED AINGER

-In The Life and Works of Charles Lamb p233
+In The Life and Works of Charles Lamb p233 by

-in the columns of the Athenæum,
+columns of the Athenæum, Mr.

-Mr. Evans's volume has passed into the keeping of the British Museum."
+Evans's volume has passed into the keeping of the British Museum."

 William's estate was the subject of legal proceedings in 1860, 34 years